Sutured ECH is a natural invariant: (by C. H. Taubes)

 \subsubsection{The action functional}

-A digression is in order for this subsection to define a functional on the space of admissible pairs of connection on $Y_T$ and section of $\spb$.
-Let $a$ denote for the moment a given $\R$-valued 1-form on $Y_T$.
-Supposing that $\frc = (A,\psi)$ is an admissible pair of connection on $E$ and section of $\spb$, define
+This subsection is a digression of sorts to define a functional on the space of admissible pairs of connection on $Y_T$ and section of $\spb$.
+To this end, let $a$ denote for the moment a given $\R$-valued 1-form on $Y_T$.
+Supposing that $\frc = (A,\psi)$ and $\frc' = (A',\psi')$ are pairs of connection on $E$ and section of $\spb$ (which are admissible if $T=\infty$), define